 This course is designed for the student who has already taken AUTB-2340 or has prior automotive paint experience and is interested in learning the skills required to produce high quality, custom paint finishes.
-The student will learn the methods of design and application of graphic designs and have the opportunity to learn some basic air brush techniques.
+The student will learn the methods of design and application of graphic designs and some basic air brush techniques.
 This course will also cover TRI-STAGE paint systems.